billbuchanan/pqc_signatures/README.md

 **NOTE:** At the current moment, the benchmarking binary is only able to output the number of CPU cycles required to complete the various cryptographic operations for each algorithm.
 In the future, the tool will be able to produce performance metrics such as time to complete and memory usage.

-## Automated Bash Benchmarking Script Usage
+## Automated Benchmarking with Bash

 ### Script Usage
 Whilst the automated bash script does not offer as much functionality compared to the Golang version and it cannot be used with the data visualiser currently.
 It does offer the benefit of not requiring any additional dependencies and may be useful for those who wish to use their own parsing scripts using languages such as Python. the automated process for gathering performance data by looping through and running the benchmarking binary for each algorithm and all of their variations.